icerzack/excaliroom/README.md

         - `jwt_header_name`: The name of the header, in which `Excaliroom` will set the JWT token from client.
         - `jwt_validation_url`: The URL to validate the JWT token, which will be used to authenticate the user.
         - `board_validation_url`: The URL to validate the access to the board with the JWT token.

-- `storage`: The storage configuration.
+The `storage` section contains the following configurations:
 - `users`: The user storage configuration.
+It specifies where the server will store the user data.
     - `type`: The type of the storage.
 Currently, only `in-memory` is supported.
 - `rooms`: The room storage configuration.
+It specifies where the server will store the room data.
     - `type`: The type of the storage.
 Currently, only `in-memory` is supported.

 ### JWT and Board URLs